Hormones and Menopause — What's the Connection?

 Estriol

 Estriol (also called oestriol or E3) is a hormone that's also made by the ovaries.
 During pregnancy, it's the main estrogen produced.
 It helps the uterus grow and stay healthy, supports the fetus, and helps prepare the body to get ready for childbirth and breastfeeding.
-When someone is not pregnant, their body is still producing estriol, but at levels that are almost undetectable.
+When someone isn't pregnant, their body is still producing estriol, but at levels that are almost undetectable.

 A synthetic (laboratory-made) version of estriol has been used in menopause hormone therapy (MHT) to help ease menopause symptoms.